 2. Party packs and thinking outside the box

-I am not sure who invented the idea of party packs and giving them away to guests, but my husband and I made the decision end of last year to do something a little different for Krysta’s 5th birthday.
+I am not sure who invented the idea of party packs and giving them away to guests, but my husband and I made the decision to do something a little different for Krysta’s 5th birthday.
 I wanted to give something that wasn’t just a snack, a balloon, bubbles or a whistle.
 Since one of my hobbies include planting succulents, I thought I could give a plant to each child to cultivate.
 (I know it isn’t exactly in theme with unicorns, but hey, why not unicorns jumping around in a succulent forest…)

 3. Save by ordering decorations online

 If you have ample time to plan the party, you can order decorations or items online.
 I ordered some items from Ali Express but it does take more than a month to arrive from China (and some didn’t even arrive!).
 The large unicorn balloon pictured below was bought for RM15 by a friend of mine.
 Only opt for this route if you have enough time and won’t stress out if the items you ordered are not exactly what you had imagined it to be.

 4. Hire a professional photographer

 After all that planning, it’s time to relax and enjoy the party!
 You want all your hard work to be remembered, so it is best to hire a professional photographer to capture the moments at the party.
 Even as a photographer myself, I prefer spending time with my guests instead of taking photos of the party.
 So I really appreciate having my staff capturing beautiful moments of the event.

 View more photos taken by our photographer, Jennifer, in the slideshows below.

 Photographer (Unicorn / Fireman party): Jennifer